onflow/flow/flips/20220111-execution-effort.md

 | **Author(s)** | Janez Podhostnik (janez.podhostnik@dapperlabs.com) |
 | **Updated**   | 2022-03-29                                         |

-🚧 Under re-work. 🚧  The *Proposed Design* chapter will change a lot to reflect the improved math.
-Some numbers in the other chapters might also change slightly.

 ## Table of Contents

 - [Variable Transaction Fees - Execution Effort I.](#variable-transaction-fees---execution-effort-i)